-Important Dates for the Beadles family
+Early History of the Beadles family

 This web page shows only a small excerpt of our Beadles research.
 Another 83 words (6 lines of text) covering the years 1086, 1667, 1613 and 1650 are included under the topic Early Beadles History in all our PDF Extended History products and printed products wherever possible.

 Beadles Spelling Variations